ammilam/mac-intro/README.md

 This repo attempts to lay a general framework to play with a MaC Implementation and is broken down into the following parts...

 - GKE Cluster Creation
-- Flux CI/CD Installation -> installs various k8s resources
+- Flux (ci/cd for k8s) Installation -> installs various k8s resources
 - Grafana Dashboarding/Alerts/Notifiers as Code Implementation
 - WIP -> GCP Alerts/Monitoring Implementation
 - WIP -> GCP Dashboard Auto Provisioning